 "The 2001 Chateau Margaux continues to evolve in impressive fashion.
 The nose feels sensual, veering towards red rather than black fruit, with disarming purity and perhaps showing more floral/violet character than the 1999.
 Both display tremendous precision and delineation.
 The palate is medium-bodied, edgy and tensile with crisp acidity, so fresh and vital in the mouth.
 Tasted next to the 1996 Château Margaux, it is clear to see that the 2001 is several steps behind, yet the way it fans out with such confidence and brio on the finish assures that this has a prosperous future." - 94 Points, Neal Martin, The Wine Advocate, 2016

 1959 Domaine La Sobilane Rivesaltes - $450 rrp

 "The 1959 Rivesaltes from Domaine La Sobilane has a lively nose with scents of smoked walnut, mandarin, dried orange peel and sandalwood, all well-defined and never declining in the glass.
 The palate is very well balanced with good presence, the acidity nicely judged and any volatile acidity kept in check.
 Ginger, orange zest marmalade and a hint of curry powder lace the finish that lingers in the mouth.
 This is a beautiful old Rivesaltes." - 92 Points, Neal Martin, Vinous

 We chose Ehden Kitchen for this function for two reasons - first off, the food is delicious, plentiful and varied to match all the complex flavours of the many different wines we'll be opening on the night.
-Secondly, the space that we have secured for the night is absolutely gorgeous - we will be drinking and dining in their beautiful stone cellar!
+Secondly, the space that we have secured for the night is absolutely gorgeous - we will be drinking and dining in their beautiful garden area!